 2. It is strongly recommended the VR Specialist use the Functional Capacity Checklist and Discovery Booklet to assist with the determination of eligibility and priority group assignment.
 This will help to ensure a determination can be made for the most appropriate priority group.
-If you complete the Discovery Booklet, offer the information to the client and maintain a copy or original in client’s case file.
+If you complete the Discovery Booklet, offer the information to the client and maintain a information in client’s case file as well.

 3. Assessment services can only be used to determine eligibility and priority groups.

 4. Determine eligibility within 60 days from the date of application, unless exceptional and unforeseen circumstances beyond the control of the VR Specialist preclude making the decision.
-If it appears the eligibility determination will exceed the 60-day timeframe, a QE2 Eligibility Extension is required.
-The applicant must be contacted and agree to the specific extension of time and this needs to be completed PRIOR to the 60-day timeframe actually expiring.
+If it appears the eligibility determination will exceed the 60-day timeframe, a QE2 Eligibility Extension is required to be completed prior to the 60 days expiring.
+The applicant must be contacted and agree to a specific extension date.

 5. The VR Specialist is required to meet with the applicant to discuss eligibility and the assigned priority group decision.
 This discussion needs to take place prior to the actual approval of the QE2 Priority Group Determination being completed.
 All the information can be placed into QE2 without the actual approval being completed.
 This will give the applicant and VR Specialist the opportunity to review the information and have a discussion as to the why the eligibility and priority group assignment was made.
 As part of this discussion, the individual will have the opportunity to share any further information that may need to be considered.